Dr Mansoor Ali

 The situations are not much better in govt homoeopathy medical colleges also.

-Despite these facts, few colleges across India working with good intention with dedicated management and hardworking teachers.
+Despite these facts, few colleges across India working with good intentions with dedicated management and hardworking teachers.

 Many students weren’t able to recollect the name of teachers in many colleges!

 Do you know, how these colleges getting permission every year?
-Does nation want to Know?
+Does the nation want to Know?